-What’s the difference between comprehensive and third party cover?
+What’s the difference between comprehensive and third party car insurance cover?

 This type of policy covers everyone except you (or more to the point; your vehicle).
 If you cause an accident, anyone who suffers damages as a result is known as a ‘third party.’
 These people can claim from your insurance for their damages.